jason7791/clrs_pytorch/README.md

 stored in `--dataset_path` (default '/tmp/CLRS30').
 Alternatively, you can also download and extract https://storage.googleapis.com/dm-clrs/CLRS30_v1.0.0.tar.gz

-you can also run our example OGB baseline model:
+You can also run our example OGB baseline model:

 ```shell
 python3 -m ogb.examples.run